Recipes / Ideas

 Heating your plum pudding

 Your plum pudding has been cooked already and only requires gentle reheating.
-(Actually it can be eaten at room temperature as a cake).
+(Actually, it's great eaten at room temperature as a cake).
 To ensure that your plum pudding tastes its best, heating by steaming is recommended, but you can also use a microwave for convenience.

 Because individual microwave ovens vary in heating efficiency and characteristics, the heating times indicated should be used as a guide only.